-A new program from the Santa Fe Institute combines the guided interaction of an in-person course with the flexibility to learn from anywhere in the world.
-This three-week, part-time, online course offers participants a theory- and applications-based view of complexity science.
-Complexity Interactive will focus on providing a foundation for thinking broadly about complex systems, encouraging participants to explore syntheses across systems in an open dialog with SFI faculty.
-SFI-CI will be limited to ~ 50 participants to ensure everyone has ample opportunity to discuss with faculty and with each other.
+SFI Complexity Interactive (SFI-CI) combines the dynamic interactions of an in-person course with the flexibility to learn from anywhere in the world.
+This two-week, part-time, online course offers participants a theory- and applications-based overview of complexity science.
+Complexity Interactive provides a foundation for thinking broadly about complex systems, encouraging participants to explore syntheses across systems in an open dialog with SFI faculty.
+The program's size is limited to ensure everyone has ample opportunity to discuss with faculty and with each other.

 Dates & Times

 Live sessions take place 8:00–10:00AM Santa Fe local time (GMT-6), Monday - Friday.
 Participants are encouraged to self-schedule time for group discussion and a hackathon project.

 The 2023 program registration fee is $300.
 A limited number of scholarships are available to participants who can articulate a need for support; scholarship application instructions will be provided upon acceptance into the program.

 - recognize cross-system regularities that govern complex systems and have a vocabulary for describing those properties